Rakeysh Omprakash Mehra: Directorial debut and breakthrough (2001–2006)

 Mehra then gradually shifted from being an ad filmmaker to a feature filmmaker.
 In 2001, he made his directorial debut with the supernatural action thriller Aks starring Amitabh Bachchan, Raveena Tandon and Manoj Bajpayee in lead roles.
-Produced by Mehra's own company, the film received critical acclaim upon release, but emerged as a commercial failure at the box-office.
+Produced by Mehra's own company, the film received mixed reviews upon release, and emerged as a commercial failure at the box-office.

 His next venture was the drama Rang De Basanti (2006) starring an ensemble cast of Aamir Khan, Siddharth, R. Madhavan, Sharman Joshi, Atul Kulkarni, Soha Ali Khan, Kunal Kapoor and British actress Alice Patten.
 The film followed the story of a British film student traveling to India to document the story of five freedom fighters of the Indian revolutionary movement.
 She befriends and casts five young men in the film, which inspires them to fight against the corruption of their own government.
 It received positive reviews from critics upon release, with praise for its credibility, direction, screenplay, soundtrack and the performances of the ensemble cast.
 The film emerged as a commercial success at the box-office, grossing ₹97 crore worldwide, ranking as the seventh highest-grossing Hindi film of the year.
 Rang De Basanti won Mehra his first Filmfare Award for Best Film and Best Director, in addition to the National Film Award for Best Popular Film Providing Wholesome Entertainment.
 The film also earned him a nomination for the BAFTA Award for Best Film Not in the English Language.
 It was also officially chosen as India's official entry for the Academy Award for Best International Feature Film, but failed to receive a nomination.